 (Craft stalls at the Freyung market)

-Traditionally, the Easter markets begin around two weeks before the Easter weekend and continue through until around Easter Monday.
+Traditionally, the Easter markets begin around two to three weeks before the Easter weekend and continue through until Easter Sunday or Monday.

-The relevant window of time in 2025 is early April to around April 21st.
-I add specific details below as I come across them on official websites (or you can check yourselves).
+The relevant window of time in 2026 is likely to be from mid March to around April 6th.
+I add confirmed details below as I come across them on official websites (or you can check yourselves).

-You can find other markets in Vienna, but these are perhaps those of greatest interest to visitors:
+You find other markets in Vienna, but these are those of greatest interest to visitors:

 ---|---|

-Dates for later years remain, obviously, unconfirmed, but here’s my rough guess for the main markets:
+Dates for later years inevitably remain unconfirmed as well, but here’s my rough guess for the period when the main markets should be open:

 - March 13th/14th to around March 29th (in 2027)